Date of Degree

 Quantitative data analyses consisted of descriptive statistics, including frequency counts, percentages, and descriptions of central tendency.
 A series of Friedman's tests measured differences between dependent variables; Kruskal-Wallis tests were used to find significant relationships between teacher demographics and creative thinking perceptions and practices.
 Qualitative data analyses included open-coding of categories generated from participant responses.

 Results indicated that 94.8% of participants perceived creative thinking as an essential outcome of elementary general music.
 However, participants rated composition and improvisation as less essential than most other national content skills.
 A majority of participants, 72.0%, reported that they considered themselves well-trained to facilitate creative thinking activities.
 However, 71.7% of participants reported difficulties in designing and implementing on-going creative thinking activities for their students, citing lack of time, resources, and physical teaching space as significant challenges.

 Narratives from open-ended questions indicated that most participants desired more ideas for implementing creative thinking tasks, in the form of training, collaboration with peers, and published materials.
 This investigation indicated a need for continued discussion among practitioners, researchers and learners as to the role of creative thinking in elementary general music, in order to achieve a shared professional vision that enables creative thinking as a common practice in elementary general music classrooms.

 Copyright 2010 Sarah Mae Fairfield

 Fairfield, Sarah Mae.
-"Creative thinking in elementary general music: a survey of teachers' perceptions and practices." dissertation, University of Iowa, 2010.
+"Creative thinking in elementary general music: a survey of teachers' perceptions and practices."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.